 After all of the mead tastings we decided to walk Short North (the section of downtown North of Columbus, short of campus that goes one block each way on High Street) Short North is a great collection of restaurants, bars, and shops.

-We arrived right as brunch was ending but the waitstaff were generous to serve us with carry out containers and let us sit on patio.
+We arrived right as brunch was ending but the waitstaff was generous to serve us with carry out containers and let us sit on the patio.

 It was an absolutely gorgeous day and very relaxing to sit outside and watch the kids play in the modern sprayground.